 S. NO. EXPERIMENT NAME 1 Program in C for the implementation of Array for various operations.
 2 Program in C for the creation of Stack for its various operation implementation.
 3 Program in C for the creation of Queue for its various operation implementation.
 4 Program in C for the creation of Link list for its various operation implementation.
-5 Program in C for the creation of Circular Link list for its various operation implementation.
+5 Program in C for the creation of Circular Link list for its various operation 3 implementation.
 6 Program in C for the creation of Doubly Link list for its various operation implementation.
-7 Program in C for the creation of Binary Search Tree for its various operation implementation.
+7 Program in C for the creation of Binary Search Tree for its various operation , implementation.
 8 Program in C for the Implementation of sorting Algorithms.
 9 Program in C for the Implementation of basic Graph Algorithms.
+10 Program in C for the Implementation of linear Search Algorithms

-Department offering the course Computer Application
+School Offering the Course SOC

 Course Code CAF201

 Course Title Operating Systems

 Credits (L: T:P:C) 3:1:0:4

 Contact Hours (L: T:P) 3:1:0

-Prerequisites (if any)
+Prerequisites (if any) None

 Course Basket Discipline Core